vertica/vertica.dplyr/README.md

 ```

 ## Using Distributed R's Native-Data-Loader with tbl2darray and tbl2dframe (requires vRODBC)
-The Distributed-R team has developed a method of [fast parallel transfer][3] between the Vertica database and Distributed R. This technique utilizes several parallel ODBC connections, through which data are pushed from Vertica in a data-locality-aware manner (a **PARTITION BEST** UDx).
+The Distributed-R team has developed a method of [fast parallel transfer][3] between the Vertica database and Distributed R. This technique utilizes several parallel socket connections, through which data are pushed from Vertica in a data-locality-aware manner.

 The functionality is available in the [HPdata][4] package, along with a standard ODBC connector interface. `HPdata` is another *soft* dependency of vertica.dplyr, meaning that vertica.dplyr will only attempt to load it when either `tbl2darray` or `tbl2dframe` is invoked.